Volue-Public/energy-smp-docs/docs/mesh/calculations/general.md

   ## = @CorrectInterpolate(Validated,5,'FALSE')
 ENDIF
 ```
-If the `DoCorrection` is enabled by setting a value not equal to zero, then do corrective action.
+If the `DoCorrection` is enabled by setting a value not equal to zero, do corrective action.

 ## Time zones